Primary School Improvement

 The Partnership Board committed additional funding to respond to issues emerging from the main SEND programme.
-The funding will provide leadership training, support for schools that have significant difficulties introducing SEND improvements and training for front-line classroom teachers, teaching assistants and practitioners on priority SEND topics.
+The funding provided leadership training, support for schools that had significant difficulties introducing SEND improvements and training for front-line classroom teachers, teaching assistants and practitioners on priority SEND topics.

 Derby Research School

-In 2018/19, the Research School offered two national programmes; Leading Learning – Developing an Evidence-Informed CPD Approach and Effective Use and Evaluation of Pupil Premium.
-Following the success of these programmes, and through consultation with Derby schools, the Research School is offering three programmes this academic year:
+Through 2018/19 the Research School offered national programmes; Leading Learning – Developing an Evidence-Informed CPD Approach and Effective Use and Evaluation of Pupil Premium.

 New to English/Gypsy Roma Students.